horda-dev/dart_examples/counter/server/README.md

 **Location:** `lib/src/processes/counter.dart`

 **Process Request Events:**
-- `CreateCounterListRequested` - Request to create the global counter list entity
 - `CreateCounterRequested` - Request to create a new counter with validation
 - `DeleteCounterRequested` - Request to delete a counter and remove from list
 - `IncrementCounterRequested` - Request to increment a counter